Sport Pilot Instruction: I am a Certified Flight Instructor (Sport Pilot, Airplane). I can offer ground and flight instruction,

 Designated Pilot Examiner

-seeking the Sport Pilot rating.
 I can also issue Student Pilot certificates.

 Maintenance And Inspections